Mentalab-hub/explorepy/docs/usage.rst

 .. note:: Because environmental factors, like temperature, can affect your device's sampling rate, we recommend computing the sampling rate of recorded data.
 If you find a deviation between the recorded sampling rate and ``explorepy``'s sampling rate, resample your signal to correct for drifts.
 The timestamps in the CSV/EDF file can be used to compute the resampling factor.

            If you are setting markers, use CSV.
 Alternatively, push data to LSL and record with `LabRecorder <https://github.com/labstreaminglayer/App-labrecorder/tree/master>`_.
-Avoid EDF, as it cannot guarantee precise timing.
+Avoid EDF files here, as they cannot guarantee precise timing.

 Example:
 ::